stevebob/stevebob.net/resume/StephenSherrattResume.markdown

 different shows on campus

 ### Volunteering for the School of Computer Science and Engineering
-- Volunteer as a Mentor for CSE's Mentor Program which allocates first year students with older students to introduce them to UNSW
+- Volunteered as a Mentor for CSE's Mentor Program which allocates first year students with older students to introduce them to UNSW
 - Camp Leader for the CSE First Year Camp which is an event held early in the year to allow first year computing students to meet their classmates